altaired/DD1368-laborations/lab3/README.md

 ## 7

 Storage in SQL is in general easier to get an overview of since most of the text is relevent.
+SQL is in amany cases the standard despite the fact that there are several differnt dilects of it.
+In SQL it easy to soin andtho seperate data in different ways, since it is conveniently structured in tables.

+Xquery is more similar to other programing languages which makes it easier use if you come from that background and have for example done web programing.
+In general statements can be written more consisely in xquery than in SQL